NOTE: Also see this bibliography of research on men involved in advocacy on behalf of gender equality.

 Macomber, Kris.
 (2015).
 “I’m Sure as Hell Not Putting Any Man on a Pedestal”: Male Privilege and Accountability in Domestic and Sexual Violence Work.
 Journal of Interpersonal Violence, pp. 1-28.

 Malm, M., & Skyllbäck, H. (2015).
 När Man Blir Feminist.
-En Kvalitativ Studie Om Erfarenheter Och Upplevelser Av Att Identifiera Sig Som Man Och Feminist.
+En Kvalitativ Studie Om Erfarenheter Och Upplevelser Av Att Identifiera Sig Som Man Och Feminist (When You Become a Feminist.
+A qualitative study of experiences and experiences of identifying oneself as a man and a feminist).

 Médiné, S. (2016).
 Positive Opposition: Narratives of Anti-Hegemonic Masculinity Performance.
-City University of Seattle.
+Masters thesis, City University of Seattle.

 Messner, M. A., Greenberg, M. A., & Peretz, T. (2015).
 Some Men: Feminist allies and the movement to end violence against women.
 New York, NY: Oxford University Press.